alurm/constructions/README.md

 ## Nil

 This type exists because it's value is different.
-Sometimes putting it somewhere causes a error.
+Sometimes putting it somewhere causes an error.

 ## Blank